Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 • choosing angles that feel dynamic but less identifiable

 Pros: Done well, these images still feel real and would still tell your school’s story.
-Schools keep their identity and uniqueness

-Cons: It may require a reshoot and a rethink of how future school photography is approached going forward.
-Photoshoots would be slower as more thought needs to be put on ever shot to ensure pupils are not identifiable.
-I have not had to do this yet but I imagine each shot would have to be carefully managed which would take longer and result in fewer photos being taken during the time your photographer is with you.
+I have not had to do this yet, but I imagine that each shot would have to be carefully managed.
+This would take longer and result in fewer photos being taken during the time your school photographer is on site at your school, college or university.

 So… What Should Schools Do?